Laureate’s COVID-19 Response

 For many years, we invested in building our capacity to deliver high-quality, digital learning experiences.
 From fully online universities, such as Walden University, to campus-based universities offering a combination of campus-based and online learning environments, Laureate students around the world are familiar with this mode of delivery, and our faculty understand the importance of harnessing the power of technology to create authentic, personal, and innovative learning experiences for our students.

 We acted quickly to leverage our existing technologies and learning platforms to serve students outside of the traditional classroom setting.
-All our universities effectively transitioned all students to an online learning environment and you can read more about how we were able to do this successfully, at scale, here.
+Our universities effectively transitioned all students to an online learning environment and you can read more about how we were able to do this successfully, at scale, here.

 What does the COVID-19 pandemic mean for students in your major markets?